 6. Bigelow Mountain Range (Carrabassett Valley)

-Experience the integrity of the Appalachian Trail as it traverses West Peak and Avery Peak.
+Experience the beauty of the Appalachian Trail as it crosses high peaks.

 -

-The Vista: Mind-blowing views of Flagstaff Lake and the surrounding High Peaks wilderness.
+The Vista: Find views of Flagstaff Lake and the surrounding wilderness.

 -